Skip to main content

 The Common Mistake

-When Alice wants to delegate capabilities to Bob, developers often make this mistake:
+When Alice wants to delegate capabilities to Bob, developers sometimes use the session DID directly instead of the primary identity:

 await alice.createDelegation({